How do Britain’s train ticket prices compare with Europe?

 Yet fresh research by The Independent across five major European countries shows that the only routes on which the UK is disproportionately expensive are on Eurostar trains to Paris, Brussels and Amsterdam.

-Yet for domestic rail travel the UK is not an outlier, being largely comparable with France and Germany – though generally with slower trains.
+But for domestic rail travel, the UK is not an outlier, being largely comparable with France and Germany – though generally with slower trains.

 - Newcastle-London (275 miles): £26/£108